tgrtgak/mmio2-2/README.md

 For this, we need a Linux environment with the basic `gcc` build tools available.
 Then, you can install everything we need with the `install.sh` script.

-This will unpack everything from other repositories.
-It also unpacks some stuff from
+This will unpack everything from the necessary repositories.

 ### Simulator

 We use the TinyEmu simulator.
 This has already been installed and built if you used the general scripts above.
+We use our own fork of TinyEmu which has some patches in place to enable dynamic breakpoints and code stepping.

 ### JavaScript